djsir-data/djprdashdata/README.md

 The `data-raw/refresh_data.R` file contains code to download public data using the package’s functions.
 The data itself is saved in `data-raw`.

-This public data is used in the DJPR Jobs Dashboard.
+This public data is used in the DJSIR Jobs Dashboard.
 See:

   - The [`djprlabourdash`](https://github.com/djpr-data/djprlabourdash)
     GitHub repo for the Jobs Dashboard code; and